 Have an adventure in the park and gardens at Charlecote.
 There are some things you can do all year round, and some that you’ll have to plan ahead for the right weather or season.
-Collect your scrapbook on your way in and start ticking off some amazing activities.
+Get your wellies on this autumn and for some outdoor fun.

-Never mind the weather.
-Come in your wellies, splash in puddles, feel the raindrops on your face.
+Never mind a soggy day.
+Come in your wellies, splash in puddles, walk through the mud, feel the raindrops on your face.

-Look for the horse chestnut trees and collect a pocketful of shiny brown conkers to string when you get home.
+Look for the horse chestnut trees in the parkland in autumn and collect a pocketful of shiny brown conkers to string when you get home.

 Stand on the bridge by the entrance to West Park and see whose stick comes out on the other side first.

 No. 22 Find some funky fungi